cjphillips88/support-how-to/content/how-to/dedicated-hosting/linux-spheres-of-support-for-dedicated-and-managed-ops/index.md

 | NFS | Yes | Yes | Yes | Yes |
 | Redis | Yes | Yes | Yes | Yes |

-**Note**: RHCS is supported only on physical hardware platforms (not including OnMetal offerings).
-Oracle on RHCS is supported in tandem by the DBA team and Linux OS administrators.
+**Note**: PCS is supported only on physical hardware platforms (not including OnMetal offerings).
+Oracle on PCS is not supported.

 ### Containerization technologies